 Cleaning grout is one of those chores that most of us dread.
-It’s usually tedious work that involves toxic detergents, elbow grease and lots of time.
-Sadly, after all your efforts, you may still find traces of stubborn grunge.
+It’s usually tedious work that involves toxic detergents, elbow grease, and lots of time.
+Sadly, you may still find traces of stubborn grunge after all your efforts.

 Steam cleaning can be an effective alternative in both respects — if done correctly.
-Our guide will reveal the nitty-gritty on how to steam clean grout.
+Our guide will reveal the nitty-gritty for how to steam clean grout.

 Can Steam Cleaning Damage Grout?